c3y1huang/wano/README.md

 ## Functions

-- Build (WASI) WASM module with metadata describing the execution configurations
+- Build a WASI or non-WASI WASM module with metadata describing the execution configurations
-- Push WASM module with annotated metadata to an OCI registry
+- Push a WASM module with annotated metadata to an OCI registry
-- Pull WASM module from an OCI registry
+- Pull a WASM module from an OCI registry
-- Run WASM module adaptively for WASI or non-WASI module based on Deno
+- Run a WASM module adaptively for WASI or non-WASI module based on Deno
-- Run WASM module with a specific runtime
+- Run a WASM module with a specific runtime
 - List all managed WASM modules
 - List all running WASM modules